-Every Websense Web Security deployment must include a single policy source.
-This is an appliance or other server that hosts 2 components: Websense Policy Broker and Websense Policy Database.
+Every Websense Web Security deployment must include a policy source.
+This is an appliance or other server that hosts at least 2 components: Websense Policy Broker and Websense Policy Database (Policy Server must also be present; additional components are often installed).
 All other Websense appliances or other servers point to this machine and receive regular updates from it.
 This appliance (or other server) is called the policy source.